ralphjsmit/filament/packages/schemas/docs/04-layouts/06-fieldset.md

 <AutoScreenshot name="schemas/layout/fieldset/simple" alt="Fieldset" version="4.x" />

+<UtilityInjection set="layoutComponents" version="4.x">As well as allowing a static label, the `make()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Using grid columns within a fieldset

 You may use the `columns()` method to customize the [grid](grid) within the fieldset: